This article is medically reviewed by Consultant Psychiatrist Prof. Jonathan Chick, MA (Cantab), MPhil, MBChB, DSc, FRCPsych, FRCPE.

 How Alcohol Affects the Heart

-Alcohol, even in healthy individuals, usually increases blood pressure and causes an irregular heart beat (atrial fibrillation), and episodes of these are often noticeable during hangovers and withdrawals.
-Chronic drinking can also raise levels of fatty acids in the blood, which can lead to blockage of arteries and increase the risk of cardiovascular problems.
+Alcohol, even in healthy individuals, can increase blood pressure and may cause an irregular heart beat (atrial fibrillation), chest pain, and episodes of these are often noticeable during hangovers and withdrawals.

-Heavy drinking over a long time causes the heart muscle to expand which weakens it and causes it to work less efficiently.
+Heavy drinking over many years can cause the heart muscle to expand which weakens it and causes it to work less efficiently, leading to chest pain and heart disease.

 Isn’t Alcohol Good for the Heart?